-A green car loan is a vehicle finance option that is available for eco-friendly cars — or cars with lower average emissions.
-These fuel-efficient cars typically fall under the category of hybrid or electric and are available from a variety of manufacturers, from Ford to Nissan to Tesla.
+A green car loan can be used to purchase eco-friendly cars — or cars with lower average emissions.
+These fuel-efficient cars typically fall under the category of hybrid or electric and are available from many manufacturers, from Ford to Nissan to Tesla.

 Green auto loans incentivize shoppers to consider these environmentally friendly vehicles by offering interest rate discounts, extended repayment terms and other benefits.
-By doing so, these loans make green vehicles more affordable for borrowers.
+These loans can make green vehicles more affordable for borrowers.

 How do green loans differ from conventional auto loans?

-A green auto loan is functionally similar to a traditional car loan: You’ll apply for the loan through a lender, receive an interest rate based on your credit score, select a repayment term and make regular payments with interest throughout the life of the loan.
+A green auto loan functions like a traditional car loan: You’ll apply for the loan through an auto lender, receive an interest rate based on your credit score, select a repayment term and make regular payments with interest over the loan term.
 However, the details of the two loans may be slightly different.

-Green auto loans typically offer lower interest rates than conventional auto loans, which could come in the form of lower base interest rates or rate discounts.
-Because green vehicles can be expensive, many lenders also offer longer repayment terms than with conventional auto loans to bring down the monthly payment.
+Green auto loans typically offer lower interest rates than conventional ones, either through lower base interest rates or rate discounts.
+Because green vehicles can be expensive, many lenders offer longer repayment terms than conventional auto loans to reduce the monthly payment.

-A main defining factor of green auto loans is where you will apply for them.
-Unlike typical auto loans, which you can get from banks and online lenders, it is more likely that you will find a green auto loan through a local credit union.
-The University of Hawaii Federal Credit Union, the Vermont State Employees Credit Union and Verity Credit Union are all examples of credit unions that offer green auto loans.
+A main defining factor of green auto loans is where they’re available.
+Unlike typical auto loans, which you can get from banks and online lenders, you’re more likely to find a green auto loan through a local credit union.
+The University of Hawaii Federal Credit Union, the Vermont State Employees Credit Union and Verity Credit Union all offer green auto loans.

 Why are green auto loans important in 2022?

-Green vehicles and green auto loans began to surge in popularity in the early- to mid-2000s, and they’re becoming even more commonplace.
-Surging gas prices are also fueling the demand, with the price per gallon in March averaging around $4.25.
+Green auto loans and vehicles started surging in popularity in the early- to mid-2000s, and they’re not slowing down.
+High gas prices may help fuel the demand, with the price per gallon averaging around $3.77 in late October.

 Next steps and where to apply for a green auto loan

-When applying for a green auto loan, first ensure that your finances are in the best shape possible.
-It is always wise to work to improve your credit score, since lenders use your credit score, income and more to determine whether you qualify for a loan and what rates they can offer you.
+Before applying for a green auto loan, ensure your finances are in the best shape possible.
+Try to improve your credit score — lenders use your credit score, income and more to determine whether you qualify for a loan and what rates they can offer you.

 From there, you can shop around for your green auto loan.
-It’s typically best to get a few quotes before signing up, as every lender offers different rates.
-There are several resources that can help as you begin the car-buying process:
+Comparing a few rate quotes before applying for a loan can help you get the best deal.
+Check out these resources for help as you begin the car-buying process:

-- PlugStar: PlugStar is a great resource for car shoppers early in the process.
-After entering your ZIP code and desired make and model, you’ll see cost estimates, available incentives, information on local dealerships and the environmental footprint of the vehicle.
+- PlugStar: PlugStar is a particularly helpful resource for car shoppers early in the process.
+After entering your ZIP code and desired make and model, you’ll see cost estimates, available incentives, information on local dealerships and the vehicle’s environmental footprint.

 - EV Life: EV Life’s EV Climate Loan allows you to get prequalified with multiple lenders and automatically qualifies you for rebates and incentives, applying those savings upfront to your monthly payment.

 - Credit unions: Local credit unions are one of the best places to start your search for a green auto loan.
 Credit unions like JetStream Federal Credit Union, Suncoast Credit Union and MyPoint Credit Union offer interest rates discounts on auto loans for green vehicles.
-As you shop around for an auto loan, ask your local credit union about available options.
+Ask your local credit union about available options as you shop for an auto loan.

 The bottom line